 - Assistance is subject to availability of funds.
 Submitting an application is not a guarantee of assistance.

-- The average time to process an application for utility assistance is twenty-eight (28) business days.
+- The average time to process an application for utility assistance is approximately 8 weeks.

 - TCOG will not secure any financial assistance or make payments until the application process is completed.

 - Applicants are fully responsible any bill(s) and fees accrued before, during and after the application and eligibility determination process.
 Nonpayment of a bill can result in an interruption of services or disconnection.

 - TCOG will not pay any late fees, deposits, reconnect charges.
 Applicants/clients are responsible paying fees associated with accounts.

 - Utility Assistance provides assistance for electric, gas and propane bills only.